phisanti/phisanti.github.io/_portfolio/portfolio-7.md

     <img src="/images/portfolio/post_007/comprehensive_comparison.png" alt="Comprehensive Comparison" width="80%">
 </div>

 The end result was good (see the image below).
 First, I was very happy that the jump in frame 1 disappeared.
 Second, it was much faster, which really helped us in our analysis pipeline.
 Finally, the aligned images significantly improved our tracking.
 Given these good results, I decided to package it.
+You can download it from PyPI [here](https://pypi.org/project/templatematchingpy/) or if you want to see more details, you can check the [GitHub repository](https://github.com/phisanti/TemplateMatchingPy).
 Life is good when you follow your instincts; you never know where the rabbit hole will lead next.

 <div align="center">
     <img src="/images/portfolio/post_007/comparison.gif" alt="Drift Correction Example" width="70%">